Can Dogs Eat Sardines Blog Banner

 Only a small amount is needed.
 Sardines should be used as a topper, treat, or add-on, not as a full diet replacement.
 For many dogs, a small piece or part of a sardine is enough to start.

-Smaller dogs need less, and dogs with sensitive stomachs may need very little.
+For sardines, size and stomach history should guide the serving more than curiosity.
 If sardines are new for your dog, start small and see how they respond before making them a regular part of the routine.

 With sardines, moderation keeps the benefits from turning into too much richness.